src-d/sourced-ce/docs/quickstart/1-install-requirements.md

-# Install source{d} Community Edition dependencies
+# Install source{d} Community Edition Dependencies

 ## Install Docker

-_Please note that Docker Toolbox is supported neither for Windows nor for macOS.
+_Please note that Docker Toolbox is not supported.
 In case that you're running Docker Toolbox, please consider updating to newer Docker Desktop for Mac or Docker Desktop for Windows._

 Follow the instructions based on your OS: